cocoaaa/blog/content/pubs/main.md

 ![3d-air-gesture-workflow]({filename}../images/3d-air-gesture/3d-air-gesture-workflow.png)

 In this project, we use the Dynamic Time Warping method and the Neearest Neighbor to design a recognizer for 3D alphabet gestures drawn in the air.
-We collected the air gesture data from 11 users, and designed the features using speed, acceleration and rotation in the three dimensional space.  [todo: preprocessing and performance]
+We collected the air gesture data from 11 users, and designed the features using speed, acceleration and rotation in the three dimensional space.

 ---
 (\*: Equal contribution)